becash143/Assignment-GrepSr/README.md

 5)We can enhance the performance of the Containers using the Following Objects in Kubernetes
-i) we can use Horizontal Pod AutoScaler(HPA) to Autoscale Pods based on the CPU Utilization.
-   The Replicas will autoscale based on the CPU utilization.
+i) we can use Horizontal Pod AutoScaler(HPA) to Autoscale Pods based on the CPU Utilization.The Replicas will autoscale based on the CPU utilization.

 ```C#
 apiVersion: autoscaling/v1
 kind: HorizontalPodAutoscaler